Electronic Literature Organization: 2008-present

 Since the 2007 conference, the ELO has grown annually and by 2015 was gathering hundreds of people at each of its conferences.

 Leadership

 Past presidents of the ELO include Jeff Ballowe, Scott Rettberg (as Executive Director), Marjorie Luesebrink, Matthew Kirschenbaum, Joseph Tabbi, Nick Montfort, Dene Grigar, and Leonardo Flores.
 Caitlin Fisher became president in July 2022.

+The Literary Advisory Board includes many writers and critics such as Carolina Gainza.

 Conferences

 The ELO holds annual conferences that include both scholarly presentations and exhibitions and performances of electronic literature.
 The ELO website contains an archive of past conference websites.